-23 okt Dutch fashion rental business should learn from the best
+23 Oct Dutch fashion rental business learns from the best

 This guest column is part of the fashion rental editorial series and written by Hanh Vlooswijk-Lu.
 She’s the founder of fashion rental start-up WAUWcloset.

 For almost ten years I’ve had my own wholesale business in the fast fashion industry.
 When I realised how polluting this industry was, I decided to make a career change.

 Reading time 6 minutes

 With WAUWcloset, we want to build a circular alternative to mass purchases.
 Through a rental model, it will offer women access to an endless wardrobe for daily wear without having to buy the clothes or accessories.
 Women have the convenience of trying before they actually choose to buy garments or even not to buy them at all.
 They will receive personalised advice and do not need to worry about washing, repairing, or storing their wardrobe – WAUWcloset takes care of it all.
 And by using artificial intelligence, the aim is to personalise the experience for women and motivate designers and brands to create garments in a more circular way, suitable for long term extended use.
 So, we don’t have to replenish landfills further.

 In the Netherlands, the fashion rental business is still very niche and not broadly used.
 Whereas in the US, fashion rental is more accepted with many different fashion rental service companies like Rent the Runway, Le Tote, NewYork & Company, Infinite Style by Ann Taylor, Express Style Trial or American Eagle Style drop.
 Rent the Runway was founded more than 10 years ago and started with renting out designer dresses, which you would wear for special occasions.
 Although they’ve come a long way, they are now the success story in the fashion rental industry.
 Also, other countries are rapidly catching up.
 Like Y-closet, one of the largest fashion rental platforms in China.